 Choose the repository you wish to transfer the record to from the drop down menu, then click Transfer.

 You may click Cancel from either screen to stop the transfer.

+More functions: Calculate Extent and Create Assessment

+You can select Calculate Extent and Create Assessment directly from the Accession Record Toolbar by clicking on the More button.
+See the Space Calculator and Managing Assessments sections of this manual for more information on these functions.

 To suppress an accession record